andyzito/andyzito.github.io/index.md

 ## [Rhyminator](https://rhyminator.andycodesthings.com)

-Rhyminator is a small React App that I mostly made for practice.
+Rhyminator is a small React App created primarily for practice.
 The user is prompted with a word and must list words that rhyme.
 There is also a mode for listing words that start with a given letter.

 ## [WordPress Multisite API](https://github.com/azito122/wp-multisite-api)